-Matchroom boss Eddie Hearn has seemingly found a positive in the current climate as the world continues to deal with the coronavirus pandemic.
+Matchroom boss Eddie Hearn has seemingly found a positive in the current climate as the world deals with the coronavirus pandemic.

-Instead of plowing on with plans for Anthony Joshua to fight his mandatory challenger in Kubrat Pulev, Hearn is hoping the outbreak could lead to a UK blockbuster with Tyson Fury instead.
+Instead of plowing on with plans for Anthony Joshua to fight his mandatory challenger in Kubrat Pulev, Hearn hopes the outbreak could lead to a UK blockbuster with Tyson Fury instead.

-Seemingly excited about the prospect of the Pulev clash being postponed ‘for months’, Hearn then has his fingers crossed the same will happen to Fury vs Deontay Wilder III.
+Seemingly excited about the prospect of the Pulev clash being postponed ‘for months,’ Hearn then has his fingers crossed that the same will happen to Fury vs. Deontay Wilder III.

 “If the Pulev fight extends beyond the summer.
 There’s so much that could happen right now.

-“I mean anything is possible.
-But contractually Deontay Wilder is going to want his fight next, whether that’s in July or whether there’s a force majeure (contract provision that allows a party to suspend or terminate the performance of its obligations) that takes that to October, November wherever.
+“I mean, anything is possible.
+But contractually, Deontay Wilder will want his fight next, whether that’s in July or there’s a force majeure (contract provision that allows a party to suspend or terminate the performance of its obligations) that takes that to October, November, wherever.

-“Right now, for us, we’re fighting Kubrat Pulev, June 20.
+“Right now, we’re fighting Kubrat Pulev, June 20.
 It could be July 25.
-But everything is uncertain at the moment whilst the country and the world try to contain this pandemic.”
+But everything is uncertain while the country and the world try to contain this pandemic.”

-“The pandemic of coronavirus requires a delay of the battle for several months!” – he said, before adding that fans could catch him discussing the situation in an interview to be broadcast soon.
+“The coronavirus pandemic requires a delay of the battle for several months!” – he said before adding that fans could catch him discussing the situation in an interview to be broadcast soon.

 “Watch the whole interview on Saturday (21.03), on the Тази sʺbota I nedelâ show on bTV.”

-Wilder invoked his contracted clause, and according to co-manager Shelly Finkel, firmly wants the fight next.
+According to co-manager Shelly Finkel, Wilder invoked his contracted clause and firmly wants the fight next.

 Las Vegas was set to stage again in July, but with the bright lights of the strip darkened for the first time in years, nobody knows when the trilogy may be completed.